dev1virtuoso/Operating-System/README.md

 2. Install any necessary dependencies as outlined in the project's documentation.

-3. Explore the directory, which contains the implementation of various machine learning algorithms and techniques.
+3. Explore the directory, which contains the implementation of various operating system techniques.

 4. Execute the scripts to run the operating system project on your own examples.